ruby-hyperloop/todo-tutorial/README.md

 You will be invited to create your first workspace.
 Cloud9 gives you one private workspace and any number of public workspaces.
 We recommend you use the public option for your first experiments.

-Put `git@github.com:ruby-hyperloop/rails-clone-and-go.git` into the field titled titled Clone from Git or Mercurial URL (optional).
+Put "`git@github.com:ruby-hyperloop/rails-clone-and-go.git`" into the field titled **"Clone from Git or Mercurial URL"**.

-Select the "Ruby on Rails" template type, and
+Select the "Ruby on Rails" template type, and click the **[Create workspace]** button.

-Create Your Workspace!

-**Step 3: Choose Your Branch
+**Step 3: Choose Your Branch**

-The hyperloop clone and go repo has two branches: `master` and `thin`.
+The Hyperloop clone and go repo has two branches: `master` and `thin`.
 If you are running on the default Cloud9 512MB workspace then you should switch the `thin` branch before proceeding.
 This will use a lot less resources (but will be using polling instead of ActionCable) for push communications.
 To checkout the `thin` branch run
 ```bash